What Does a Notary Do? Your Guide to Notarial Services

 The world doesn’t stand still, and neither do the rules that govern our official acts as notaries.
 With new-law updates taking effect across various states, we see shifts toward accommodating digital innovation while maintaining the solemnity of traditional practices.
 But let’s cut through the legalese: What this means is that whether you’re sitting across from a signing agent or looking at them through your screen on live video during an online notarization session—integrity appointed by public trust remains non-negotiable.

-Consider how commissioned electronic notaries are now becoming mainstream fixtures thanks to platforms available on both the iOS app store and Android device options.
+Consider how commissioned electronic notaries are now becoming mainstream fixtures.
 These digital tools don’t just make life easier; they significantly slash average wait times for getting those life-changing documents stamped – bringing down what used to be hours into less than five minutes flat.

 New-Law Update Impacting Traditional & Electronic Notarial Acts